Hugh Trenchard, 1st Viscount Trenchard: Flying school

 He arrived at Upavon airfield, where the Central Flying School was based, and was assigned to Arthur Longmore's flight.
 Bad weather delayed Longmore from assessing his new pupil, and before the weather improved, the School's Commandant, Captain Godfrey Paine RN had co-opted Trenchard to the permanent staff.
 Part of Trenchard's new duties included those of school examiner, and so he set himself a paper, sat it, marked it and awarded himself his 'wings'.
 His flying ability still left much to be desired, and Longmore soon discovered his pupil's deficiencies.
 Over the following weeks, Trenchard spent many hours improving his flying technique.
 After he had finished his flying course, he was officially appointed as an instructor.
 However, he was a poor pilot and he did no instructing, instead becoming involved in administrative duties.
 As a member of the staff, he organised the training and establishment of procedures for the new arm.
 He paid particular attention to ensuring that skills were acquired in practical topics such as map reading, signalling, and engine mechanics.
 It was during his time at the Central Flying School that he earned the nickname "Boom", either for his stentorian utterances, or for his low rumbling tones.

 In September 1912, he acted as an air observer during the Army Manoeuvres.
 His experiences here developed his understanding of the military utility of flyers working in cooperation with the British Army's ground forces.
 In September 1913, he was appointed Assistant Commandant and promoted to temporary lieutenant-colonel.
 Trenchard's paths crossed once more with Winston Churchill, who was by then First Lord of the Admiralty, and himself learning to fly at Eastchurch and Upavon.
 Trenchard formed a distinctly unfavourable opinion of Churchill's ability as a pilot.
+In January 1914 he was made a CB in the 1914 New Year Honours.